-The following is suggested to ensure a physical distancing of 2m.
+The following is suggested to ensure physical distancing.

-- While there is a requirement for construction sites to provide a means of heating food and making hot drinks, a pandemic is an exceptional circumstance and workers attending site canteens should be advised where possible to bring a packed lunch and flask to help eliminate transmission points. - Break times should always be staggered to reduce congestion and contact. - Site personnel must be encouraged to wash their hands before eating. - Hand cleaning facilities or hand sanitiser should be available at the entrance and exit of any room where people eat and should be used by all personnel when entering and leaving the area. - Ensure a seating arrangement where workers sit 2 metres apart from each other while eating and avoid all physical contact with co-workers. - Where catering is provided on-site, consider the provision of pre-prepared and wrapped food only. - Payments should be taken by contactless card wherever possible. - Tables should be cleaned between each use and sitting based on rota. - All rubbish should be disposed of in a suitable bin.
+- While there is a requirement for construction sites to provide a means of heating food and making hot drinks, a pandemic is an exceptional circumstance and workers attending site canteens should be advised where possible to bring a packed lunch and flask to help eliminate transmission points. - Break times should always be staggered to reduce congestion and contact. - Site personnel must be encouraged to wash their hands before eating. - Hand cleaning facilities or hand sanitiser should be available at the entrance and exit of any room where people eat and should be used by all personnel when entering and leaving the area. - NEW > Ensure a seating arrangement where workers sit apart from each other while eating and avoid all physical contact with co-workers. - Where catering is provided on-site, consider the provision of pre-prepared and wrapped food only. - Payments should be taken by contactless card wherever possible. - Tables should be cleaned between each use and sitting based on rota. - All rubbish should be disposed of in a suitable bin.

-- Tables should be clear when finished eating. - All areas used for eating must be thoroughly cleaned after each use, including chairs, door handles, vending machines, payment devices. - Provide illustrations of 2m spacing to clearly demonstrate social distancing. - Handles on kettles, microwaves, fridges, etc. should be cleaned regularly or between each use. - Face coverings must be worn in workplace canteens, when not seated at a table, such as when queueing, entering or leaving the canteen.
+- NEW > Tables should be cleared when finished eating. - All areas used for eating must be thoroughly cleaned after each use, including chairs, door handles, vending machines, payment devices. - NEW > Provide illustrations to clearly demonstrate the required social distancing. - Handles on kettles, microwaves, fridges, etc. should be cleaned regularly or between each use. - Face coverings must be worn in workplace canteens, when not seated at a table, such as when queueing, entering or leaving the canteen.